fieldtrip/website/tutorial/mvpa_light.md

 one can also consider groups of neighbouring channels in the searchlight.
 To do this, we must provide a distance matrix that specifies which channels are neighbours of each other.

-    %%% Get layout
     cfg = [];
+    cfg.method      = 'triangulation'
     cfg.layout      = 'CTF151_helmet.mat';
-    cfg.skipscale   = 'yes';
-    cfg.skipcomnt   = 'yes';
-    cfg.channel     = dataFIC_LP.label;
+    cfg.channel     = dataFC_LP.label;
-    lay = ft_prepare_layout(cfg);

-    %%% Get distance matrix
-    nb_mat = squareform(pdist(lay.pos));
+    neighbours = ft_prepare_neighbours(cfg);

 We are now ready to re-run the searchlight analysis.
-We pass the neighbourhood distance matrix via the parameter `cfg.nb`.
-By setting `cfg.size = 3`  in every iteration the target channel is considered together with its 3 closest neighbouring channels.
+We pass the neighbourhood structure via the parameter `cfg.neighbours`.

       cfg = [] ;
       cfg.method      = 'mvpa';